bigin/Scriptor/README.md

 ### Get started quickly:

-The intuitive control panel helps you get up and running – you'll have it installed in no time.
+The intuitive control panel helps you get up and running quickly - you'll have it installed in no time.
 A basic blog theme is already pre-installed, so you can get started right away.
-Use the default theme or create your own as simple as you like.
+Use the default theme or create your own theme as simply as possible.